Road Safety: One lesson at a time.

 Download Community Engagement Kits for more ways to put the curriculum into action and advocate for road safety in your classroom and community.

 Curriculum-approved, age-appropriate resources for every Grade and topic

 Explore to find games, exercises, checklists, posters, various activities, and more.

-Each grade-level section includes adaptation tips, lesson plans and community engagement kits, as well as teaching and learning strategies.
-Cross-curricular links to literacy, health and physical education and other subject areas have also been identified for each grade level, helping to integrate the concept of road safety in various other subject lessons.
+Each section includes level-appropriate lesson plans and teaching and learning strategies.
+Cross-curricular links to literacy, health and physical education and other subject areas have also been identified for each grade level.

 Kindergarten to Grade 3